SumoLogic/sumologic-documentation/docs/csa/threat-detection-and-investigation.md

 To use Cloud Security Analytics for threat detection and investigation, you can use [pre-built apps](#pre-built-apps-for-threat-detection-and-investigation), or [build your own dashboards](#build-a-dashboard-for-threat-detection-and-investigation).

+## About threat detection and investigation

+Threat detection and investigation refers to identifying and exploring threats or security-related events within an asset, application, or network as quickly and effectively as possible.

+*Threat detection* identifies threats within cloud-based, hybrid, and on-premises infrastructure and applications before they cause major issues for a business.
+The sooner security teams uncover a security-related event, the quicker they can investigate and mitigate it.

+*Threat investigation* analyzes a threat or potential threat to glean more information about it.
+When a threat is detected, SecOps teams use behavioral, forensic, and log data to investigate and uncover as much information as possible.
+From there, teams can respond appropriately to the threat and plan for system improvements to reduce risk in the future.

+Advanced security analytics platforms like Cloud Security Analytics provide organizations with a one-stop shop to monitor and secure applications and infrastructure.

+###  Best practices guide for implementing threat detection and investigation

+Following are the basic steps involved in implementing a threat detection and investigation process.

+#### Step 1.
+Collect and aggregate all security data into a single, unified location

+Aggregate your structured and unstructured data into a single repository to save time, money, and resources.
+[Data lakes](/docs/csa/data-lakes/) combine secure storage with domain-agnostic analytics for more effective threat detection and investigation.

+#### Step 2.
+Use integrations to discover trends or potential threats

+Increase the velocity and accuracy of threat detection with integrations to applications that provide insight to threats.
+Cloud Security Analytics offers numerous [out-of-the-box integrations](#pre-built-apps-for-threat-detection-and-investigation) with queries for custom searching and monitoring.

+#### Step 3.
+Configure robust alerting policies to notify SecOps teams when changes or outliers occur

+The quicker your team can get to work, the quicker investigation and mitigation can happen.
+With [Sumo Logic Monitors](/docs/alerts/monitors/create-monitor/), teams can track and build alerts that fit their unique requirements.

+#### Step 4.
+Perform root cause analysis to investigate the threat fully

+Attacks may persist without further investigation and patches, so it’s critical to find and patch any vulnerabilities as soon as possible.
+Sumo Logic provides powerful [search capabilities](/docs/search/search-query-language/) so teams can perform extensive threat investigations quickly.

 ## Pre-built apps for threat detection and investigation

 [Install](/docs/get-started/apps-integrations) the following apps to get dashboards, queries, and alerting for security monitoring and threat investigation.